 Come spend April in Iceland for an unforgettable vacation!
 Picture yourself walking along glacier lagoons, visiting remote corners of Iceland, and joining in local celebrations.

-Below you’ll find the best things to see in Iceland in April, the best activities to try, and spots to visit.
+Below you’ll find the best places to visit and things to do in Iceland in April.
 We’ve also added a handy weather and packing guide to help you prepare for this trip.

 - Browse Iceland winter vacation packages.